skym97/watch_more_movies/docs/index.md

 * Get recommendations by genre

+* Get recommendations by country

 * Get recommendations by language

-* Get recommendations by release year

 ## API Reference